Cryptix42/terces/README.md

 # terces
-A sense based approach to game AI
+A sensory approach to virtual character AI
 More details coming soon.